jquery/learn.jquery.com/page/javascript-101/scope.md

 This is a bad idea.
 Any variable that is global can have its value changed by any other parts of a program or any other script.
 This is undesirable, as it could lead to unforseen side effects.

-Secondly, Immediately-Invoked Funcion Expressions provide a way to avoid global variables.
+Secondly, Immediately-Invoked Function Expressions provide a way to avoid global variables.
 You'll see many libraries such as  jQuery often use these:

 ```
 (function() {